 HUGH MOSE: This has been a great opportunity for CATA and for me to share with our viewing audience a little bit about the Centre Area Transportation Authority and the services that we provide here in Centre County, Pennsylvania.
 As I said at the very beginning, there are really three things that we do.

 We have our CATA bus service, which is what everybody knows us for.
-Those of the big orange and white buses that are just pervasive around State College.
+Those are the big orange and white buses that are just pervasive around State College.
 But we also have CATA Ride, which is our service for seniors and persons with mobility or cognitive impairments.
 And then third is our CATA Commute program of carpools and van pools.

 We are really, really proud of the services we provide.
 We believe that we provide great value for the taxpayers that help fund us.
-We believe we provide great service to the people who ride our buses and vans, and we believe we provide a very good place of employment for the folks who are making their careers in public transportation here. at CATA.
+We believe we provide great service to the people who ride our buses and vans, and we believe we provide a very good place of employment for the folks who are making their careers in public transportation here at CATA.

 So again, thank you very much for the opportunity to share a little bit about CATA, and it's been great being with you.